kbterm/kubeterm/README.md

 # Kubeterm

-Kubeterm is a graphical (GUI) management tool for kubernetes cluster, and provides a good visibility into k8s clusters to ease user's operation & troubleshooting.
+Kubeterm is a graphical (GUI) management tool for kubernetes cluster and applications, to provides a good visibility into k8s clusters for user's operation & troubleshooting with ease.

 ## Feature